-Pursuant to our partnership with Evolve, we offer our Members FDIC-insured, non-interest-bearing deposit accounts and debit cards that Members can use to access their account balances.
+Pursuant to our partnership with Evolve, we offer our Members FDIC-insured, non-interest-bearing deposit accounts (including the ExtraCash account), interest bearing deposit accounts and debit cards that Members can use to access their account balances.
 These deposit accounts and debit cards are provided by Evolve.
 Under the terms of our agreement with Evolve, as well as the agreements between our Members and Evolve, each Member that chooses to open a deposit account has a deposit account at Evolve and a debit card issued by Evolve.
 With respect to these deposit accounts and debit cards, we act as the program manager and service provider to Evolve to provide customer support and technology features to Members using their Evolve accounts through our platform.

-Evolve is subject to regulation and supervision by the FDIC.
 Many laws and regulations that apply directly to Evolve indirectly impact us (and our products) as Evolve's service provider.
-As such, our partnership with Evolve is subject to the supervision and enforcement authority of the Federal Reserve, Evolve's primary banking regulator.
+As such, our partnership with Evolve is subject to the supervision and enforcement authority of the Federal Reserve, Evolve's primary banking regulator, as well as the FDIC.